 So you’re headed to your next event or parking spot and your food truck breaks down.
 What are you going to do now?
 This article explains what to do to keep your truck, your crew and yourself safe.

 What To Do If Your Food Truck Breaks Down

 If your food truck starts sputtering or it is having problems while you’re driving, the first step you need to take is to try to get to the right-hand shoulder of the road as soon as you can, especially if you’re on a highway.

 As you pull your vehicle off the road, keep the following safety procedures in mind

 - Try to coast along the shoulder until you’re away from any curves in the road behind you.
-This placement pays off when you’re ready to get back onto the road because you can spot oncoming traffic before it’s on your tail.
+This will pay off when you’re ready to get back onto the road.
+This allows you to spot oncoming traffic before it’s on your tail.